Dteyn/bHapticsRelay/README.md

 **Connection handling**

 Your mod should ideally handle the case where bHapticsRelay isn't running or the socket can't connect.
-Usually, if the bridge isn't up, the connection will refuse, so some error handling here would be useful on your mod's client side.
+Usually, if the relay isn't up, the connection will refuse, so some error handling here would be useful on your mod's client side.

 **One message at a time**